cphung1/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

+Users need to create an account and be logged in to create shortened URLs.
+There account will store a list of the URLs they have shortened, as well as be able to edit and delete the URLs.
+One does not need an account to access these shortened URLs link though.

 ## Final Product
 URLS page when logged in
 !["Screenshot of URLS page when logged in"](https://github.com/cphung1/tinyapp/blob/master/docs/urls-page-logged.png)